By Luke Sumpter

 Different strains offer different outcomes.
 For example, early autos such as Lowryder played a pinnacle role in the world of breeding.
 Still, they didn't produce enough strong buds to excite most growers.
 It made early autos a tool for breeders to advance and experiment with, rather than attractive strains for hobby growers to use.

-Compare this to modern autoflower cannabis seeds, created by our talented breeders at RQS, and you see a huge improvement.
+Compare this to modern autoflower seeds, created by our talented breeders at RQS, and you see a huge improvement.
 Strains such as Hulkberry Automatic offer an impressive return of up to 500g/m² under the correct indoor conditions while producing a THC content of 21%.
 These stats place modern autos in the same league as many photoperiod cultivars.
 However, some modern autos still offer stealth over yield.
 Quick One grows to around 60cm and offers an average yield of 300g/m² indoors, and Royal Dwarf provides a return of 150–200g/m².

 • Environment